Finally met Madhuri Dixit.

 You must hear that overall day's experience from me in-person.

 I tried a couple of more chances to meet her, but in vain, however, last time I decided that I wouldn't aspire to meet her again.
 I got this gifted opportunity to meet her on the 11-Feb-2012 at Film City, Goregaon, Mumbai outside her vanity van.
 This was the same day when Madhuri mimicking various artists (Vidya Balan, SRK, Dhanush, Charlie Chaplin, Mithun-ji, etc.) was being done inside.
-We were standing right outside.
+We were standing right outside and hearing the claps.

 While taking that huge album to her, I told her that I'd trouble her a bit by showing it to her, to which she replied, "No, not at all", and she was really very happy to see it.
 Her driver was kind enough to help me uncover the album.